-- Reinforcing Infrastructure is the key to ensuring that Dublin City remains competitive and resilient to external shocks such as BREXIT. - Dublin is the national economic engine and supports regional and rural development; as such investment in City's Infrastructure must be maintained. - Greater collaboration between local authorities and public bodies is required, particularly in the delivery and planning of Infrastructure. - Housing, both in terms of affordability and accessibility, are again highlighted as significant challenges facing the City. - A register of vacant sites, buildings and properties would be beneficial and assist in improving policy making and planning decisions. - Building costs in Ireland are higher than other European countries.
-The underlying reasons need to be independently identified. - A cultural change is required as we encourage families to adapt to apartment living in cities and to make greater use of public transport. - Concern over retention of talent, where citizens have to commute long distance, is a significant challenge for SME and FDI. - Transport infrastructure is a pressing need and while plans are in progress for the Metro North and DART expansion, delivery of these projects may take a decade.
+- Reinforcing Infrastructure is the key to ensuring that Dublin City remains competitive and resilient to external shocks such as BREXIT. - Dublin is the national economic engine and supports regional and rural development; as such, investment in the City's Infrastructure must be maintained. - Greater collaboration between local authorities and public bodies is required, particularly in the delivery and planning of Infrastructure. - Affordability and accessibility of Housing is again highlighted as significant challenges facing the City. - A register of vacant sites, buildings and properties would be beneficial and assist in improving policy making and planning decisions. - Building costs in Ireland are higher than other European countries.
+The underlying reasons need to be independently identified. - A cultural change is required as we encourage families to adapt to apartment living in cities and to make greater use of public transport. - Concern over retention of talent, where citizens have to commute long distances, is a significant challenge for Small and Medium Sized Enterprises (SME) and Foreign Direct Investment (FDI). - Transport infrastructure is a pressing need and, while plans are in progress for the Metro North and DART expansion, delivery of these projects may take a decade.

-- Smart Cities and IOT could provide increased data on which to improve our evidence based in decision making. - Harnessing and valuing underused infrastructure, such as waterways, could offer a new blueprint for cities and town across Ireland. - Longer term planning was called for with a focus on quality and monitoring.
+- Smart Cities and Internet of Things (IOT) could provide increased data on which to improve our evidence based decision making. - Harnessing and valuing underused infrastructure, such as waterways, could offer a new blueprint for cities and towns across Ireland. - Longer term planning was called for, with a focus on quality and monitoring.

-The purpose of the Dublin City Infrastructure Summit was for the City Council to build on its leadership role in convening policy makers and stakeholder for the City, bringing them together in a collaborative forum and identifying opportunities and threats facing our City.
+The purpose of the Dublin City Infrastructure Summit was for the City Council to build on its leadership role in convening policy makers and stakeholders for the City, bringing them together in a collaborative forum and identifying opportunities and threats facing our City.
 I was delighted with the attendance and participation of a very diverse group of highly engaged and passionate individuals and organisations.
 We made many new connections on the day and strengthened existing relationships.